Skip to main content

 5. Authorization server’s URL – the Salesforce OAuth/token endpoint base URL (see Step 6 below)

-This guide walks you through generating a certificate and private key, creating a JWT-enabled Connected App in Salesforce, and entering your credentials in Nango.
+This guide walks you through generating a certificate and private key, creating a JWT-enabled External Client App in Salesforce.

 Prerequisites